 How To Craft A Whiskey Ginger Cocktail

 Crafting a Whiskey Ginger is as simple as measuring, pouring and stirring ginger ale and whiskey in a three-to-one ratio.
-Our recipe requires no special tools or gadgets.
-These are the only tools we used to craft and drink this whiskey cocktail:

 The first step is to measure the whiskey and ginger ale.
-We like to use a Japanese jigger to measure the whiskey and an angled measuring cup to measure the ginger ale.
+We like to use a jigger to measure the whiskey and an angled measuring cup to measure the ginger ale.

 The second step is to pour the liquids into a highball glass and squeeze fresh lime juice from a lime wedge.